 FLEXIBLE TO REGIONAL NEEDS The Fund should be structured to respond to the priorities of different regions.
 These priorities could be defined by existing collaborative initiatives or new watershed based tables.
-SUPPORT FOR WATERSHED SECURITY FUND FIRST NATIONS LEADERS COUNCIL - "We applaud the Province for taking steps towards launching this long- awaited Watershed Security Fund and we look forward to working with the Province to advance the United Nations Declaration on the Rights of Indigenous Peoples in the codevelopment and co-implementation of this important fund."
+SUPPORT FOR WATERSHED SECURITY FUND FIRST NATIONS LEADERSHIP COUNCIL - "As this new Watershed Security Fund is co-created with Rights and Titleholders, it is imperative that the Federal Government works with First Nations and the Province of British Columbia by matching or exceeding this investment to ensure that our waters are protected now and into the future."

-FNLC Press Release, April 2022 LOCAL GOVERNMENT - "UBCM requests that the Province of BC create a dedicated, sustainable, annual funding source for the Watershed Security Fund that provides \$75 million annually for community driven watershed security initiatives."
+FNLC Press Release, March 2023 LOCAL GOVERNMENT - "UBCM requests that the Province of BC create a dedicated, sustainable, annual funding source for the Watershed Security Fund that provides \$75 million annually for community driven watershed security initiatives."
 Union of BC Municipalities Resolution, Sept 2021 PUBLIC SUPPORT - "78% of British Columbians hold the view that BC needs to make major investments in watershed security to protect fresh water in this province."
 McAllister Opinion Research, Sept 2021